-Master Image Best Practices
+Golden Image Best Practices

-It is strongly recommended that you create an optimized master VM for cloning and creating desktop pools or RDSH server farms.
+It is strongly recommended that you create an optimized primary VM for cloning and creating desktop pools or RDSH server farms.
 Do not clone or repurpose an existing image that has been created for another use, such as physical machines.